yuqian2003/MAS4POI/README.md

 - **NYC Dataset:** Contains POI check-in data for New York City.
 - **TKY Dataset:** Contains POI check-in data for Tokyo.

-Both datasets are structured under the `data/` directory and organized by user activity levels (e.g., very_active, normal, inactive).
+Both datasets are structured under the `data/` directory and organized by user activity levels (e.g., very_active, normal, inactive) to analyse cold start issue.

 ## Main Results
 We compare the performance of six LLMs deployed in our MAS4POI across three datasets, as shown below.